 The relative differences between virtual, augmented and mixed reality can be quite confusing.
 As the industry is still evolving, consensus is still a little blurry.
-This can make it challenging to select which of the three work best for solving a specific challenge, or bringing a brand to life.
+This can make it challenging to select which works best for solving a specific challenge, or bringing a brand to life.

 To experience the immersion and presence of VR, some form of headset or viewing device such as a ‘Google Cardboard’ is needed.
-Most VR content is in the form of 360 degree video.
+Most Virtual Reality content is in the form of 360-degree video.
 Post-production techniques enable the option of adding graphics or text to the scenario.

 Summary: In VR, nothing is real.
-The whole experience is immersive, but virtual.
+The experience may be immersive, but it is virtual.

-AR is a passive experience rather than a truly active one.
-What it doesn’t do is offer a true relationship between the real and digital components.
+AR is a somewhat passive experience rather than a truly active one, offering less of a relationship between the real and digital components.

 Summary: An overlay over the top of the real world but without an integrated relationship between the two.

 Simply put, MR combines VR and AR.
 The medium enables the viewer to see the real world as well as become immersed in a virtual scenario.
 It’s about integration rather than an overlay, and makes virtual objects seem as if they’re actually in the real world.
 Great Mixed Reality makes it difficult to distinguish between the real and virtual elements.